The Independent Pharmacy

 • Ensure hair is regularly washed and try not to let it fall across the face.

 • Avoid using oils, fragrances, gels or pomades on your hair.
-If any of these products gets onto your face they can block pores and causes acne.
+If any of these products gets onto your face, they can block pores and cause acne.

-• Some herbal treatments with natural antibacterial properties, such as tea tree oil, may be useful home treatments.
+• Some herbal treatments with natural antibacterial properties, such as tea tree oil, may be useful home treatments of acne.

 • Avoid using excessive amounts of cosmetics and makeup.
 Try to only use products labelled as ‘non-comedogenic’.
 Non-comedogenic products are water-based and are less likely to clog-up the pores on your skin.